mumm 36 contessa ood 34 corel 45

 When the Mumm 36 made its debut, it inspired professional skippers and crews.
 The standard of sailing is so high that owners were relegated to the position of paymaster.
 One sign of this exclusivity is that Mumm 36s very seldom turn out for weekend events as it is expensive to put the boat into commission and the owner is not inclined to do this except for a fairly major event.

-In normal mixed racing, they have difficulty beating yachts which have handicap advantages such as cruiser-racer allowances, age allowance and polyester sail allowance.
+In normal mixed racing, the Mumm 36 sailboat has difficulty beating yachts which have handicap advantages such as cruiser-racer allowances, age allowance and polyester sail allowance.
 Their status as a pure racer leaves them somewhat disadvantaged in the rigours of ordinary racing where they are expected to win and are rebuked when failing to do so.

 It is a different proposition for larger sizes of one design where the [ Corel 45 ] has sufficient size that the crew weight does not consist of a high a proportion of the displacement.
 A high ratio of ballast to displacement and the crew weigh factor combines to make the the Corel 45 less sensitive to crew weight changes.
 In a size and price range that makes it usual to have a proportion of non-professional crew, enables the owner to play a part in the boat’s operation.